chichiwang/notes/languages/java/overview/README.md

 * Syntax is similar to *C* and *C++*
   * Has fewer low-level facilities than either of them
 * Automatic memory management
+* Does not support operator overloading
+* Does not support multiple-inheritance for classes
+* Supports multiple-inheritance for interfaces
+* All code is written inside of classes
+* Every data item is an object
+  * The only exceptions are primitive data types (integers, floating point numbers, boolean values, characters)
+* JavaDoc is an executable that converts properly formatted comments into documentation
+  * Supported by some IDEs
+* String literals are automatically converted to string objects by the compiler

 ## History
 * Created by James Gosling at Sun Microsystems